Estimate Read Time: 8 minutes

 - Cut back on business-related air travel with video conferencing or virtual meetings.

-- Be careful with your printing; most of the world is online and digital, eliminating the need for large documents getting printed.
+- Be careful with your printing; most of the world is online and digital, eliminating the need for large documents to get printed.

 - Try new packaging options.
 There are many more options for sustainable packaging or smaller packaging.